whippet-code/whippet-code/README.md

 ## 👋 Hi there, Mark here.

-### I'm a UK based web developer, currently full-time at [Osborne Technologies](https://www.osbornetechnologies.co.uk/) UK.
+### I'm a UK based Senior Web dev and DevOps engineer, currently full-time at [Osborne Technologies](https://www.osbornetechnologies.co.uk/) UK.

-#### At Osborne - Working with a mix of technologies from PHP full custom sites and portals, Statamic/Laravel builds, bespoke wordpress theme & plug-in site builds, hosting and support.
+#### At Osborne - Snr Web Developer working with a mix of technologies from PHP full custom sites and portals.
+DevOps, architecting and maintaining CI/CD via automation and worksflow implementation.
+Statamic/Laravel builds, bespoke Wordpress theme & plug-in site builds, hosting, SEO and support.

 #### Personally - Playing with finding the beauty hidden in the code out there. - Incoming project mixing code, visuals and a little sprinkle of serendipity.